Financial Statements

 Net profit is the outcome of the above points, which is what the shareholders will have at the end of the year.
 The company’s management decides if this profit will be distributed to the shareholders as dividends or/and goes to retained earnings in the balance sheet.

-At the bottom of the list, you will find an indicator called the share of profit per share, dividing the net profit by the number of shares, and the share of profit per share does not mean that the shareholder will get it.
-Still, this is the shareholder’s share if the company’s management agrees to distribute all profits.
+At the bottom of the list, you'll find an indicator termed "share of profit per share," which is calculated by dividing the net profit by the number of shares.
+Note that this doesn't necessarily mean the shareholder will receive it; it represents the shareholder's portion should the company's management decide to distribute all profits.

 Purpose and Uses of Income Statement:

-Also called profit or loss statement, income and expense statement, its purpose is:
+Also known as the profit and loss statement or the income and expense statement, its purpose is to:

-It informs the reader or investor of the company's performance over a period, whether annual or quarterly.
-To know how the company's business model works.
-In this list, you will find the revenues, expenses, profits, and losses that occurred during a specific period, usually a year, unlike the financial position list, which expresses the company's financial position at a particular time.
+It provides readers or investors with insights into the company's performance over a specific period, be it annual or quarterly.
+It helps understand how the company's business model operates.
+The income statement details revenues, expenses, profits, and losses over a specific period, typically a year.
+This is unlike the balance sheet, which depicts the company's financial position at a specific point in time.

-Income statement shows whether a company is making a profit or loss and what items led to this.
+• The income statement indicates whether a company is profitable or not, and identifies the contributing factors.
 For example, in the case of technology companies, you can know the extent of the company's interest in research and development through the item of research and development expenses in the income statement.

 To learn the basic principles of accounting, read the article: Financial accounting basics and principles for beginners